e-Challan system launched in Kerala | Technology

 With the availability of photo and video evidence of the incident, the system will become more acceptable.
 The system is currently functioning in all the districts with the help of the Department of Motor Vehicles under the Safe Kerala project.

-"The road transport sector in Kerala will undergo revolutionary changes shortly.
+"The road transport sector in Kerala will undergo revolutionary changes in the near future.
 It is hoped that the integrated traffic management system will be completed soon so that all major roads and junctions in the state can be viewed in real-time," Vijayan said.
-It is equipped with state-of-the-art control rooms, surveillance systems, ambulance, and fire fighting systems.
+It is equipped with a state-of-the-art control room, surveillance systems, ambulance, and fire fighting systems.

 The network of 3,000 cameras, including number plate recognizable cameras, would help patrol vehicles and traffic police vehicles to issue directions quickly, he added.